-New York City's public school system serves over 600,000 students across 733 schools, many of which still contain dangerous asbestos.
-Despite four decades of federal regulation and repeated EPA enforcement actions, the nation's largest school district has failed to fully eliminate this carcinogen from its buildings.
-For teachers, custodians, and maintenance workers, the ongoing presence of asbestos exposure in these schools represents a serious health threat.
+New York City's public school system serves over 600,000 students across 733 schools, many of which still contain dangerous asbestos [11].
+Despite four decades of federal regulation and repeated EPA enforcement actions [9], the nation's largest school district has failed to fully eliminate this carcinogen from its buildings [1].
+For teachers, custodians, and maintenance workers, the ongoing presence of these hazardous materials in schools represents a serious health threat [8].

 Executive Summary

-Approximately 733 NYC schools contain asbestos-containing materials, affecting 600,000+ students and school staff.
-The Asbestos Hazard Emergency Response Act (AHERA) of 1986 mandated inspection, management, and disclosure of school asbestos, yet NYC has struggled to comply fully.
-School employees—particularly those in maintenance and custodial roles—face significant exposure risks.
-The EPA and NYC Department of Environmental Protection have issued multiple citations and penalties for AHERA violations, including inadequate inspections and failure to notify staff and parents.
-Workers and families exposed to asbestos in schools may qualify for legal compensation.
+Approximately 733 NYC schools contain asbestos-containing materials (ACM), affecting 600,000+ students and school staff [11].
+The Asbestos Hazard Emergency Response Act (AHERA) of 1986 mandated inspection, management, and disclosure of these hazardous materials in schools, yet NYC has struggled to comply fully [9].
+School employees—particularly those in maintenance and custodial roles—face significant exposure risks [7].
+The EPA and NYC Department of Environmental Protection have issued multiple citations and penalties for AHERA violations, including inadequate inspections and failure to notify staff and parents [10].
+Workers and families exposed to these toxic fibers in schools may qualify for legal compensation [12].
 Understanding the scope of the problem, health risks, and your rights is essential for protecting yourself and your family.

 NYC public schools confirmed to contain asbestos-containing materials